 Do you lock the images on the disk?

 No, they are standard digital JPG files which you can view and edit as you would any digital image.
 We place no restriction on editing, copying or sharing of the images, they are yours to use however you wish.

 How long does it take?

-We scan thousands of photos every day and try to complete an order within a few days of receiving it, though during busy periods it may take us a little longer.
-If you are in a hurry you can select our express service.
+We scan thousands of photos every day and complete each order within 10 working days or less, though during busy periods it may take us a little longer.
+If you are in a hurry you can select our Fast Track service.